yorkie-team/yorkie/CONTRIBUTING.md

  interactions between Yorkie packages and some other non-Yorkie system resource (eg: MongoDB, ETCD).
 - Benchmark: These confirm that the performance of the implemented function.

+## Contributor License Agreement

+We require that all contributors sign our Contributor License Agreement ("CLA") before we can accept the contribution.

+### Signing the CLA

+Open a pull request ("PR") to any of our open source projects to sign the CLA.
+A bot will comment on the PR asking you to sign the CLA if you haven't already.

+Follow the steps given by the bot to sign the CLA.
+This will require you to log in with GitHub.
+We will only use this information for CLA tracking.
+You only have to sign the CLA once.
+Once you've signed the CLA, future contributions to the project will not require you to sign again.

+### Why Require a CLA?

+Agreeing to a CLA explicitly states that you are entitled to provide a contribution, that you cannot withdraw permission to use your contribution at a later date, and that Yorkie Team has permission to use your contribution.

+This removes any ambiguities or uncertainties caused by not having a CLA and allows users and customers to confidently adopt our projects.
+At the same time, the CLA ensures that all contributions to our open source projects are licensed under the project's respective open source license, such as Apache-2.0 License.

+Requiring a CLA is a common and well-accepted practice in open source.
+Major open source projects require CLAs such as Apache Software Foundation projects, Facebook projects, Google projects, Python, Django, and more.
+Each of these projects remains licensed under permissive OSS licenses such as MIT, Apache, BSD, and more.